 This event is designed to provide space for charities to debate with other charities.
 As a result, there are no corporate spaces available and we will withdraw places booked by non-charity delegates.
 We will issue a refund minus an administration fee of 15%.

 9.10AM - 9.15AMWelcome address

 9.15AM - 9.45AMDigital Strategies for Charities

-In this session Nathan will explore the importance of aligning your digital ambitions with your charities vision, goals and mission, and how through digital maturity models you can benchmark and develop whole system change that through a best practice transformational approaches will lead to realising your strategic outcomes faster and delivering greater impact.
+In this session Nathan will explore the importance of aligning your digital ambitions with your charities vision, goals and mission.
+Learn how through digital maturity models you can benchmark and develop whole system change, that through a best-practice transformational approach, will lead to realising your strategic outcomes faster and delivering greater impact.